faucetsdn/udmi/docs/pointset.md

 # Pointset Specification

 A `pointset` represents a set of points reporting telemetry data.
-This is the most common data and store them in an appropriate time-series database.
+This is the most common data, and should be stored in an appropriate time-series database.

-Specific `point_names` within a `pointset` should be specified in _snake_case_ and adhere to the data ontology for the device (stipulated and verified elsewhere).
+Specific `point_names` within a `pointset` should be specified in _snake_case_ and adhere to the data ontology for the device (stipulated and verified outside of UDMI, e.g. [Digital Buildings Ontology](https://github.com/google/digitalbuildings/tree/master/ontology)).

 ## Metadata

 The `metadata.pointset` subblock represents the abstract system expectation for what the device _should_ be doing, and how it _should_ be configured and operated.
-This block specifies the expected points that a device holds, along with (optionally) the expected units of those points.
+This block specifies the expected points that a device holds, along with, if the field is numeric, the expected units of those points.
 The general structure of a `pointset` block exists inside of a complete [metadata](../schema/metadata.tests/example.json) message.